michiexile/cuny-nomic/_rules/newrule.md

 mutability: mutable
 ---

-When a point of order of is raised against another member and well-taken, the raiser gains 5 points and the member it was raised against loses 5 points.
+When a point of order of is raised against another member and well-taken, the raiser gains 3 points and the member it was raised against loses 3 points.
+If the point of order is not well-taken, the raiser loses 3 points, and the raised against member gains 3 points.